trimblemaps/trimble-maps-soap-apis-docs/content/docs/reports/eta-route-request.md

 #### Request Body Elements

 Represents a request to perform out of route mileage and estimated time of arrival from supplied current locations for a defined route.
-Request body gets or sets the body of the request which contains information needed to perform the operation.
+Request body gets or sets the body of the request, which contains information needed to perform the operation.

 <table class="table table-sm">
   <thead>